connordstagliano/osProject3/devlog.md

   offset during each recruive search functionc call.

 ### 12/7/2024 3:28pm MAJOR BUGFIX
   Fixed previous bug by changing offset from blockID * 512 to (blockID - 1) * 512.
 Changes have been committed, and this completes the search     functionality.

+## 12/7/2024 5:55pm SESSION 3
+  Took a break, will attempt to finish project this session.
+Just need to implement load and extract features, as well as finish some input validation checks.